mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 Where:

-- `new(domain_separator: [u8; 32], cs: GroupMorphismPreimage) -> SigmaProtocol`, denoting the initialization function.
-This function takes as input a label identifying local context information (such as: session identifiers, to avoid replay attacks; protocol metadata, to avoid hijacking; optionally, a timestamp and some pre-shared randomness, to guarantee freshness of the proof) and an instance generated via the `GroupMorphismPreimage`, the public information shared between prover and verifier.
+- `new(domain_separator: [u8; 32], cs: LinearRelation) -> SigmaProtocol`, denoting the initialization function.
+This function takes as input a label identifying local context information (such as: session identifiers, to avoid replay attacks; protocol metadata, to avoid hijacking; optionally, a timestamp and some pre-shared randomness, to guarantee freshness of the proof) and an instance generated via the `LinearRelation`, the public information shared between prover and verifier.
 This function should pre-compute parts of the statement, or initialize the state of the hash function.

 - `prover_commit(self, witness: Witness) -> (commitment, prover_state)`, denoting the **commitment phase**, that is, the computation of the first message sent by the prover in a Sigma protocol.
 This method outputs a new commitment together with its associated prover state, depending on the witness known to the prover and the statement to be proven.
 This step generally requires access to a high-quality entropy source to perform the commitment.
 Leakage of even just of a few bits of the commitment could allow for the complete recovery of the witness.
 The commitment is meant to be shared, while `prover_state` must be kept secret.